JanssenProject/jans/Server/integrations/cert/Generate certs guide.md

-For testing purpouses there is archive with CA/Intermidiate/User certs in [archive] (./sample/generated_certs.zip).
+For testing purpouses there is archive with CA/Intermidiate/User certs in [archive](./sample/generated_certs.zip).

 # 1. Create and sign Root CA